emg110/cloudflare-myalgo-btn-app/README.md

 ![myalgo-logo](./media/my-algo.png)
 # CloudFlare MyAlgo Button App

-Let your visitors summon their MyAlgo Wallet directly from your website.
+Let your visitors summon their MyAlgo Wallet directly from your website!

 This is the simplest way of integrating MyAlgo wallet to your website!
 This APP will create a button and a subdomain CNAME record, based on your declared subdomain name parameter value during installation, on your site's DNS, by the name of YOUR-SUB-DOMAIN.YOUR-DOMAIN-NAME (e.g. myalgo.yourdomain.com).
 This way the myalgo subdomain of your website will be always pointing to MyAlgo wallet access URL while there is a customizable button on your site to call it.

+This is a simple first step contribution to make the initial integration step toward integration of Algorand and Cloudflare platforms & services.
+No data is taken from users by this App and all it does is openning MyAlgo wallet access url in a new tab.
+Apps with deep integration to MyAlgo wallet using myalgo-connect as well as app with direct Algorand API access are on their way out to CloudFlare platform.

+I (emg110@gmail.com) developed this App as a starting ground to get familiar with the process of Cloudflare App registration via a simpler scenario to move further with more complicated App scenarios ahead.

+I am not the author , owner or even affiliated to RandLab's MyAlgo.
+I just love it and want to extend the availablity.
+All images, banners and logos used in this App and it's GitHub repository belong to Randlabs MyAlgo wallet service.

 ## Usage